korshina/PersonalQuiz/README.md

 Code for the Personality Quiz project in the App Development with Swift course from Apple

 # Quick Overview
-Now that you've analyzed which components you'll need, it's probably easier to see how the project will come together.
-You'll use three view controllers for your quiz:

 The first is an introduction screen with information about the quiz and a button to begin.
 The second view controller displays a question and several answers, and manages the responses.
 This view controller is refreshed for each question, and depending on what kind of question you ask, the right controls will be displayed.